johannesulf/cosmology-school-2023/index.md

     caption: "Image Credit: NASA, ESA, CSA, and STScI"
 ---

-Please join us for the 2nd Michigan Cosmology Summer School.
-The School will cover areas of cosmology, focusing specifically on the interface of data and theory.
-The format will be hybrid, with most participants expected to attend in person but open to online participation as well.
+The 2nd Michigan Cosmology Summer School will cover areas of cosmology, focusing specifically on the interface of data and theory.
+The format will be hybrid, with ~120 participants expected to attend in person but open to online participation as well.
 Outdoor activities will be organized.
-For more information and registration, click on the bars on the top right of this page.
+For more information, click on the bars on the top right of this page.

 |Lecturer           |Institution                                |Topic
 |-----------------------|-------------------------------------------|------------------------------------